 - Dark Mode looks cool.

 - Dark Mode makes content easier on the eyes.

 - You will piss off other people around you less when Dark Mode's enabled.

 As someone who spends entirely too much time looking at his phone, I appreciate the latter two benefits the most.
-I had a chance to get a first look at Dark Mode on the iPhone XS Max, and there is a welcome subtlety to the whole aesthetic.
+I had a chance to get a first look at Dark Mode on the iPhone XS Max and got even more time when I was reviewing the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
+And there is a welcome subtlety to the whole aesthetic.

 White backgrounds can be a bit overwhelming, but Dark Mode lets you focus on the main content more, whether it's new Memoji stickers in messages or browsing through playlists in Apple Music.
 Browsing through photos also feels more intimate and immersive with Dark Mode engaged.